 6.1 Salary for Executive Directors

-The Nomination and Remuneration Committee recommends the remuneration package for the Executive Directors to the Board for approval.
+The Nominating and Remuneration Committee recommends the remuneration package for the Executive Directors to the Board for approval.
 The Executive Directors abstain from deliberation and voting on decisions in respect of their own remuneration.

 6.2 Fees for Non-Executive Directors